com-480-data-visualization/project-2023-ijustvizzed/README.md

 Please refer to our [report][report] for details on the dataset, design and implementation of our project.

-The screencast for milestone 3 is available at TODO.
+The screencast for milestone 3 is available at <https://go.epfl.ch/com480-conspiracies-screencast>.

 ## Late policy